cracyc/msdos-player/readme.txt

 	> msdos -e dd.com

-This archive contains 4 executable binaries:
+This archive contains 6 executable binaries:

 	i286_x86	Emulates 80286 and supports both 32bit/64bit Windows
 	i286_x64	Emulates 80286 and supports only 64bit Windows
 	i386_x86	Emulates 80386 and supports both 32bit/64bit Windows
 	i386_x64	Emulates 80386 and supports only 64bit Windows
+	i486_x86	Emulates 80486 and supports both 32bit/64bit Windows
+	i486_x64	Emulates 80486 and supports only 64bit Windows

-80286 binaries are much faster than 80386.
+80286 binaries are much faster than 80386/80486.

-NOTE: You can change the cpu model from 80386 to 80486/Pentium/PRO/MMX/2/3/4 by modifying msdos.cpp line 35-44 and build i386_x86/i386_x64 binaries.
+NOTE: You can change the cpu model from 80486 to Pentium/PRO/MMX/2/3/4/MediaGX by modifying msdos.cpp line 43-50 and build i486_x86/i486_x64 binaries.

 ----- Supported hardwares